-The 39th Annual Coolidge Corner Arts Festival will be held on June 3, 2017 from 11am-7pm.
-The Festival will be held in the heart of Coolidge Corner along Babcock Street and the adjacent parking lot between Harvard St and John St. The streets will be closed to traffic.
-In addition to 100 arts and crafts booths, the festival will feature food trucks and acoustic/low key music.
+The 40th Annual Coolidge Corner Arts Festival will be held on June 2, 2018 from 11am-6pm.
+The Festival will be held in the heart of Coolidge Corner along Babcock Street between Harvard St and John St. In addition to 70 arts and crafts booths along Babcock Street, the festival will feature food trucks, a beer and wine garden and patio dining in the adjacent parking lot.

 Susan Lichter Jury Prize

 The Coolidge Corner Arts Festival is pleased to continue the Susan Lichter Jury Prize in memory of our beloved committee member.
 The winner exemplifies the highest level of both art and craft and embodies Susan's spirit.
-The Jury Prize winner receives a free both for the current festival and an automatic acceptance for the following year.
+The Jury Prize winner receives a free both for the current festival, an automatic acceptance for the following year, and their work is featured on 2018 festival promotional materials and social media.

 CCAF Posters & Postcards